accre/Python/tensorflow-singularity/README.md

-# tensorflow
+# tensorflow with singularity

-NOTE: the recommended way to run Tensorflow on the ACCRE cluster is within a Singularity container.
-Please
-      refer to the tensorflow-singularity example within this repository for an example of how to accomplish this.

 Tensorflow is Google's neural network and deep learning framework that can be imported as a Python pacakge.

 Tensorflow is capable of running on NVIDIA GPUs, or on CPUs.

-This repo contains a very basic linear regression example.
+This repo illustrates how to run Tensorflow within a Singularity container on the ACCRE cluster.
+The image is pulled from DockerHub.

 To run, just update the ```#SBATCH --account=``` line to point to your GPU group and submit using: